 Whoever said that beauty is only skin-deep certainly meant well.
-But a good appearance goes a long way not just towards being perceived well by others, but also towards feeling better about yourself.
+In reality, much of beauty comes from within, when someone feels comfortable with himself.
+A good appearance goes a long way not just towards being perceived well by others, but also towards feeling better about yourself.
 By having the looks and style to make a good impression, you'll be more confident and ready to succeed.
 Here are some strategies for looking and feeling good whether you're 6' 4" or 5' 2".

-Don't get caught up chasing the latest fashion trends or wearing what's "in".
-Everybody has their own style DNA which is shaped by both their personality and physical stature.
+Don't get caught up chasing the latest fashion trends or wearing what's "in."
+Everybody has his own style DNA, which is shaped by both personality and physical stature.
 Furthermore, people will recognize a fake when they see one.
 Embrace what makes you unique and concentrate on what looks great on you instead of on someone else.

 There's a difference between clothing that's a little baggy and something that physically doesn't fit you.
 These oversized (or undersized) clothes make you look unkempt, apathetic and even na´ve.
 A good fit is a big part of looking and feeling good, even if that means having to go to specialty shops or a tailor.
 And definitely don't buy something in hopes of "growing into it" or as an incentive to lose weight; think about what fits now.